meitinger/KioskControl/README.md

 - *columns*: The amount of viewers to display next to each other.
 - *ratio*: The viewers' aspect ratio of `height / width`.
 - *reconnect*: The number of seconds to wait before trying to reconnect.

-To get started, all you need to change is the *computer* settings.
+To get started, all you need to change is the *computers* settings and run the `Classroom.htm` file.